Friday, 6 September 2019

 Ian Fleming’s “The Great Riot of Istanbul”, published in the Sunday Times of September 11th, 1955 gave an eye-witness account.

-Menderes, who was later overthrown by the Turkish military, was put on trial for a number of crimes including the planning of the pogrom, was found guilty and executed.
+Menderes, who was later overthrown by the Turkish military, was put on trial for a number of crimes including the planning of the pogrom, found guilty and executed.

 However, the objective of driving out a sizeable amount of Istanbul’s Christian population succeeded as many would emigrate over the coming decades.